RareSeas-Asimov/alphafold-tutorial-ismb-2023/README.md

 0:15:00 - 0:30:00 Introduction to the AlphaFold Tools and Database

-0:30:00 - 0:45:00 Setting up the virtual environment for executing the tools —- This now becomes running Colab Notebooks, since we are not at Tufts
+0:30:00 - 0:45:00 Setting up Colaboratory Notebooks to run code with a free Gmail account

 0:45:00 - 1:45:00 Hands On Activity